SeptemberRains/e621rdle/README.md

 Character data is sourced from e621.net including:
 - Character names and post counts (`characters.csv`)
 - Representative images for each character (`top_img.csv`)

+## Recent Improvements

+This project has been completely modernized with:

+- ✅ **TypeScript Migration**: Full type safety with strict TypeScript configuration
+- ✅ **Modern Build System**: Vite with React plugin for fast development and optimized builds
+- ✅ **Component Architecture**: Properly separated React components with custom hooks
+- ✅ **Development Experience**: Hot module replacement, source maps, and type checking
+- ✅ **Code Organization**: Clean project structure with proper separation of concerns
+- ✅ **Performance**: Optimized builds with code splitting and asset optimization

 ## Browser Compatibility